Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 #### A quick word about LWN Simulator

 To test the LoRaWAN® broker, we can use actual LoRaWAN® Gateway that can talk to LoRaWAN® Broker or we can use a simulator to simulate the communication between LoRaWAN® Gateway and LoRaWAN® Broker.
-In our case we are using <https://github.com/UniCT-ARSLab/LWN-Simulator>.
-LWN Simulator is easy and simple to use and also has been sited by IEEE at: <https://ieeexplore.ieee.org/document/10477816>.
+In our case we are using [LWN Simulator](https://github.com/UniCT-ARSLab/LWN-Simulator).
+LWN Simulator is easy, simple to use and also has been sited by IEEE at: [LWN Simulator - A LoRaWAN Network Simulator](https://ieeexplore.ieee.org/document/10477816).

 #### Setting up environment for LWN Simulator